 Once the plugin is activated, go to head to Code Snippets » Add Snippet from your WordPress dashboard.

-Then, hover your mouse over the ‘Add Your Custom Code (New Snippet)’ option and click the ‘Use snippet’ button.
+Then, hover your mouse over the ‘Add Your Custom Code (New Snippet)’ option and click the ‘Add Custom Snippet’ button.

-Next, add a title for your snippet, paste the code from above into the ‘Code Preview’ box, and select ‘PHP Snippet’ as the code type from the dropdown menu.
+Now, you can add a title for your snippet and paste the code from above into the ‘Code Preview’ box.

 After that, simply toggle the switch from ‘Inactive’ to ‘Active’ and click the ‘Save Snippet’ button at the top of the page.